 Click on the button below and we’ll get back to you as soon as possible.

-The Addictions Recovery Support for Youth and Families diploma program at CDI College prepares you for a new career in a wide range of settings.
+The online Addictions Recovery Support for Youth and Families diploma program at CDI College is a flexible and convenient way to prepare for a new career.
+Upon graduation, you'll be ready to work in a variety of settings.
 These may include any facility that deals with clients who have alcohol and substance use problems, or agencies and facilities providing community services, with an emphasis on the needs of children, youth and those responsible for them.

-The program is broken down into four parts: Common Skills, Addictions Core Skills, Child and Youth Skills, and Workplace Skills.
+The program, delivered in our virtual classroom, is broken down into four parts: Common Skills, Addictions Core Skills, Child and Youth Skills, and Workplace Skills.
 In each part, you will get hands-on training in key concepts relating to working in social services.